podium-lib/podlet/README.md

 ## Development mode

-In most cases a podlets are fragments of a whole HTML document.
+In most cases podlets are fragments of a whole HTML document.
 When a Layout server is requesting a podlets content or fallback the podlet should serve just that fragment and not a whole HTML document with its `<html>`, `<head>` and `<body>`.
-It is also so that when a Layout server is requesting a podlet it provides a context.
+It is also the case that when a Layout server is requesting a podlet it provides a context.

-This causes a challenge for local development since accessing a podlet directly, from a web browser, in local development will render the podlet without both a encapsulating HTML document and a context the podlet might need to function properly.
+This causes a challenge for local development since accessing a podlet directly, from a web browser, in local development will render the podlet without both an encapsulating HTML document and a context the podlet might need to function properly.

 To deal with this it is possible to set a podlet into development mode by setting the `development` argument